conan-io/docs/mastering/editable_packages.rst

 Using a package in editable mode
 --------------------------------

-Once a package is in editable mode it is used **system wide** by Conan (by every Conan client that uses the same cache), no changes are required in the consumers.
+Once a reference is in editable mode it is used **system wide** (for every set of ``settings`` and ``options``) by Conan (by every Conan client that uses the same cache), no changes are required in the consumers.
 Every :command:`conan install` command that requires our editable ``cool/version@user/dev`` package will use the paths to the local directory and the changes made to this project will be taken into account by the packages using its headers or linking against it.

 Revert the editable mode
 ------------------------